Trump unsure if he will meet with Putin in Paris

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Monday he was unsure if he would meet with Russian leader Vladimir Putin during a visit to Paris this month, but he will meet him at the Nov.
-30-Dec.
-1 summit of the Group of 20 nations in Argentina.
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Monday he was unsure if he would meet with Russian leader Vladimir Putin during a visit to Paris next week, but he will meet him at the summit of the Group of 20 nations in Argentina at the end of the month.

 “We haven’t set anything up yet.
 We don’t know that that’s going to be the right place.
 I’m going to be in Paris for other reasons.
 But we will be meeting at the G20,” Trump said at Joint Base Andrews before leaving on a campaign trip.